Applications must be received by 5:00pm CT on April 11, 2022

 Special Considerations, Institutional Approvals, and Reporting

 Faculty effort can be supported for up to 0.5 person months.
 There must be a strong rationale why this work cannot be done within the existing faculty apportionment for research, scholarship, or creative activities.
 Student/post-doctoral stipend is not allowed but student/doctoral salary/wages are permissible.
 Wages for technical personnel are permissible.
 Equipment (>$5,000 per item) is not allowed.
-Renovation and/or Honorariums are not allowed.
-Travel is limited to research related tasks only (e.g., no conference travel).
-Travel to locations outside of the US, Puerto Rico, & Canada is not allowed.
-Provided all regulatory approvals (IRB, IACUC, NIGMS) have been obtained, funding will be made available to your institution on March 1, 2020.
+Renovation and/or honorariums are not allowed.
+Travel is limited to proposal-related tasks only (e.g., no conference travel).
+Travel to locations outside of the US, Puerto Rico, and Canada is not allowed.
+Provided all regulatory approvals (IRB, IACUC, EAC, NIGMS) have been obtained, funding will likely be made available to your institution on July 1, 2022.

 Indirect Costs (F&A):

-If your project meets the NIH definition of a clinical trial, you must check “Yes” to the clinical trial question on the NIH face page.
-If you answer “YES” to all four questions below, your project is considered a clinical trial.
+If your project meets the NIH definition of a clinical trial, check “Yes” when answering the clinical trial question on the NIH face page.
+See https://grants.nih.gov/policy/clinical-trials.htm for more information.

 If your project includes human subjects or vertebrate animals, your institutional IRB or IACUC (respectively) approval is required before funds can be released.
-Protocols must be submitted to IRB for approval within 30 days of notification of funding and final approval sent to us within 90 days.
+Protocols must be submitted to IRB for approval within 30 days of notification of funding and final approval sent to the RDAR Center within 90 days.

 Pilot project grant recipients must participate in Center Enhancement and Programmatic Activities.
 Second year funding is contingent upon favorable review by the RDAR Center Leadership Team concerning project progress; participation in Center activities; scientific integrity; rigor of project; potential for Center synergy; and potential for successful external funding.
 Pilot recipients will be required to provide project updates, twice annually, during the RDAR Center Business Meetings which occur each month.
 Pilot recipients must submit written annual progress reports [standard NIH - RPPR Sec 6 A-H, https://grants.nih.gov/sites/default/files/rppr_instruction_guide.pdf].

 Eligibility and Eligible Institutions:

 Current full-time faculty at a participating institution are eligible to apply.
-Participating institutions include the University of Nebraska at Kearney, University of Nebraska-Lincoln, University of Nebraska Medical Center, and the University of Nebraska at Omaha.
-Individuals must be eligible to apply for NIH funds (i.e. US citizen or a permanent resident).
+Participating institutions include the University of Nebraska at Kearney, University of Nebraska-Lincoln, University of Nebraska Medical Center, and University of Nebraska at Omaha.
+Individuals must be eligible to apply for NIH funds.
 Individuals not currently receiving funds from another RDAR Center mechanism are eligible to apply.
 Members of the Internal Mentoring and Advisory Committee (IMAC) cannot receive pilot grant funds.